justin73/calculator_project/README.md

   1. mixed operator calculation: there is a bug with two secondary operators(*,/) using together, such as 3+4*5/6
   2. parenthese calculation:  exisiting bug which is when the value inside parenthese is negative, then it fails
   3. since validation is not done yet, so for parenthese calculation, there are some non-valid format still allowed

+Needs to imporve:
+ UI, interaction as well as aesthetics...

+Thoughts:
+   Life is not complete without libraries....
+LOL